mlamota2020/green-complaint/README.md

 - ### I'm building the app for all platforms and it throw me an error saying that it can't wrote an app for 'x' platform.
 What do I do?

-Chack that you're builing with admin privileges.
+Check that you're builing with admin privileges.
 This will help to create the app for other plaforms.

 ----------